zachvalenta/jvns.ca/content/post/2017-01-29-new-zine---networking--ack--.markdown

 # FAQ

+**I already donated to the ACLU!
+Can I get a zine?**

+Yep!
+Just say "I donated this morning" or something when you fill out the form!

 **I can't / don't want to donate to the ACLU but I would like to get the zine!**

 I'll put it on my website for everyone to download sometime in the next couple of weeks.

-# Current amount raised: $0 / $5000
+# Current amount raised: ~$1175 / $5000

+Also people have sent me evidence of like $4300 of preexisting donations that are I have sent them zines too.
+You all are great.

 I'll update this counter manually every day.
+I'm mostly leaving out